Spain 2024 floods: how the DANA, soil, sea and Jet Stream interact.

 ----

 In this article, I closed my eyes to the suffering of the affected population, as words fail.
-Moreover, the human aspect is already widely covered in the media.
-I am also trying to see this in a larger context.
+But as the human aspect is already widely covered in the media I try to see things in a larger context.
 The suffering here is no different from that in other climate disasters worldwide.
-Floods combined with soil erosion strike on a much larger scale and with greater regularity in other (especially poorer) countries.
+Floods combined with soil erosion have struck on a much larger scale and with greater frequency in other (especially poorer) countries.
 Then I think of Pakistan (2022), Nigeria (2022), Bangladesh (amplified monsoon, 2022, 2023), Chile (2023), India (2023).
-But Italy (2023), Greece (2023), Canada (2023) and the United States (2024) did not escape climate disasters either.
+But Italy (2023), Greece (2023), Canada (2023) and the United States (2024) did not escape climate turmoil either.

 My thoughts wander back to Valencia.
-There are only two inhabitants I know by name, two white beluga whales in the Oceanografic, Yulka and Kylu.
+There are only two inhabitants I know by name, Yulka and Kylu, two white beluga whales in the Oceanografic.
 Are they safe in their tank that is actually right in the middle of the old bed of the Turia River?
 Doesn't the whole thing prompt reflection?
 Don't they belong in the sea?
-They should be returned to the sea, so on land, we can try to solve land-issues.
+They should be returned to the sea, so on land, we can try to solve our land-issues.

 Kathelijne: I am intrigued by how earth, life, air, ocean and societies interact on geological and human timescales.